Preparing For Camp

 Photos: We know you will miss your child while they are at camp, so we have a photo program for our overnight camps to give you a bit of a glimpse into what is going on at camp.
 A password to access the photos will be provided to you on the first day of camp.
 You should see your child in 2-3 photos during the week.

-Cell Phones and Internet: Campers aren’t permitted to keep cell phones or other electronic devices with them while at camp and won’t have access to wifi.
-Campers should leave their devices at home, with the exception of some of our Teen Week & Leadership Campers (see below).
+Cell Phones: Campers aren’t permitted to keep cell phones or other electronic devices at camp and won’t have access to wifi.
+It is strongly recommended that campers leave their devices at home, with the exception of some of our Teen Week & Leadership Campers (see below).
 Please contact our office if you need a message passed along to your child.

 Teen Week, Crew Camp, and LIT campers will be given the option to hand in devices at registration to be stored during the week.
 These campers will be given 2 allotted times throughout the week to sign out their devices.
 They will not have access to wi-fi.
-Devices not checked in will be held in the office for the duration of the camper’s session.
 We are not responsible for loss or damage.

 Telephone: We have one phone line at camp, which is used by our main office.
 If a camper inquires about calling home, we will reach out to parents first before having them make a call home.
 If a child is struggling with homesickness, we will call or email you to let you know how they are feeling and come up with an action plan together (i.e. setting up phone calls, going home for a night, etc.).
 In case of emergency calls, to or from parents, the camp director or office staff will relay messages as quickly as possible and have your child talk to you if needed.